MiDataInt/mdi-apps-framework/docs/developer-tools/r-package-dependencies.md

 ## {{page.title}}

-The MDI apps framework by default loads and attaches a set of commonly used R packages, listed here:
+The MDI apps framework by default loads and attaches a set of commonly used R packages that you may use when writing your app code, listed here:

 - [mdi-apps-framework : packages.yml](https://github.com/MiDataInt/mdi-apps-framework/blob/main/shiny/shared/global/packages/packages.yml)

 ### App-specific R package declarations

-The suite-level packages.yml file and all app and module configuration files can declare additional R package dependencies required for an app to function, as follows:
+The suite-level `packages.yml` file and all app and module configuration files can declare additional R package dependencies required for an app to function, as follows: